Feng-09/spaceTour/README.md

 ## About

 This is Space Tourism Website takes you on a fun experience across the solar system, kinda.
-I used the react router dom for the first time (actually only learned of it while building this)
+I used the react router dom for the first time (actually only learned of it while building this).
+I also added some cool page transition animations.
+Please enjoy!

 ## Technologies used

-React and Tailwind
+React, Tailwind, GSAP

 ### Screenshot